ocaml/ocaml.org/data/success_stories/en/lexifi.md

 url: https://www.lexifi.com/
 ---

 [LexiFi](https://www.lexifi.com/) was founded in the 2000s, taking the ideas of [this paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/contracts-icfp.pdf) and developing them into an industrial-strength offer.
-Today, [LexiFi](https://www.lexifi.com/) is a leader in software solutions that manage all aspects of complex derivatives contracts.
+Today, [LexiFi](https://www.lexifi.com/) is a leading provider of software solutions used to manage derivative contracts.

-Since its inception, [LexiFi's](https://www.lexifi.com/) software was developed integrally in OCaml.
+Since its inception, [LexiFi's](https://www.lexifi.com/) software has been written in OCaml.
 Originally SML/NJ had also been considered as a potential choice, but OCaml was selected mainly due to the quality of its FFI (enabling easy access to existing C libraries) and the possibility of using standard build tools such as `make`.

 In hindsight, the bet on OCaml turned out to be an excellent one.
 It has allowed [LexiFi](https://www.lexifi.com/) to develop software with unsurpassed agility and robustness.
-OCaml enables a small group of developers to drive a large codebase over two decades of evolutions while keeping code simple and easy-to-read.
+OCaml enabled a small group of developers to drive a large codebase over two decades of evolutions while keeping code simple and easy-to-read.
 It also efficiently solves an ever-growing set of problems for our clients.

 Lastly, excellent cross-system support of the OCaml toolchain has been a key advantage in simplifying software development and deployment across Unix, Windows, and the Web (thanks to the excellent [`js_of_ocaml`](https://github.com/ocsigen/js_of_ocaml)).